dkegel-sigsci/envoy-front-proxy-sigsci/README.md

 The contained Makefile contains some common tasks.

+You can choose which versions of sigsci agent and envoy are used by editing Makefile to uncomment the desired versions.

 ## Build containers with no cache option for the SigSci agent containers
 make build